build-on-aws/content/tutorials/s3-batch-operations-restore/index.md

 ![Alt text](Images/image(26).png)
 1. **View S3 Batch Operations completion reports**
-    1. S3 Batch Operations generates a report for jobs that have completed, failed, or cancelled.
+    a.
+S3 Batch Operations generates a report for jobs that have completed, failed, or cancelled.
 Select the path you’ve configured to save the completion reports.

 ![Alt text](Images/image(27).png)
     1. Download the completion report to analyze the status of each task.